OpenNebula/docs/source/open_cluster_deployment/storage_setup/fs_ds.rst

 Shared & Qcow2 Transfer Modes
 --------------------------------------------------------------------------------
-Simply mount the **Image** Datastore directory in the front-end in ``/var/lib/one/datastores/<datastore_id>``.
-Note that if all the datastores are of the same type you can mount the whole ``/var/lib/one/datastores`` directory.
+Simply mount the **Image** Datastore directory in the Front-end in ``/var/lib/one/datastores/<datastore_id>``.
+Note that if all the Datastores are of the same type you can mount the whole ``/var/lib/one/datastores`` directory.

 .. warning:: The Front-end only needs to mount the Image Datastores and **not** the System Datastores.

 .. note::  **NFS volumes mount tips**.
-The following options are recommended to mount a NFS shares:``soft, intr, rsize=32768, wsize=32768``.
+The following options are recommended to mount NFS shares:``soft, intr, rsize=32768, wsize=32768``.
 With the documented configuration of libvirt/kvm the image files are accessed as ``oneadmin`` user.
-In case the files must be read by ``root`` the option ``no_root_squash`` must be added.
+If the files must be read by ``root``, the option ``no_root_squash`` must be added.

 SSH Transfer Mode (with or without replication)
 -----------------------------------------------

-Simply make sure that there is enough space under ``/var/lib/one/datastores`` to store Images and the disks of the ``stopped`` and ``undeployed`` virtual machines.
+Simply make sure that there is enough space under ``/var/lib/one/datastores`` to store Images and the disks of the ``stopped`` and ``undeployed`` Virtual Machines.
 Note that ``/var/lib/one/datastores`` **can be mounted from any NAS/SAN server in your network**.

 Node Setup
 ================================================================================

 Shared & Qcow2 Transfer Modes
 --------------------------------------------------------------------------------
-The configuration is the same as for the Front-end above, simply mount in each node the datastore directories in ``/var/lib/one/datastores/<datastore_id>``.
+The configuration is the same as for the Front-end above: simply mount in each Node the datastore directories in ``/var/lib/one/datastores/<datastore_id>``.

 SSH Transfer Mode
 --------------------------------------------------------------------------------

-Just make sure that there is enough space under ``/var/lib/one/datastores`` to store the disks of running VMs on that host.
+Just make sure that there is enough space under ``/var/lib/one/datastores`` to store the disks of running VMs on that Host.

-.. warning:: Make sure all the hosts, including the Front-end, can SSH to any other host (including themselves).
-Otherwise migrations will not work.
+.. warning:: Make sure all the Hosts, including the Front-end, can SSH to any other host (including themselves), otherwise migrations will not work.

 SSH Transfer with Image Replication Mode
 --------------------------------------------------------------------------------
-Regular hosts must observe the recommendations outlined above.
-Additional one host per cluster needs to be designated as ``REPLICA_HOST``, and it will hold the disk images cache under ``/var/lib/one/datastores``.
-It is recommended to add extra disk space in this host.
+Regular Hosts must observe the recommendations outlined above.
+One additional Host per cluster needs to be designated as ``REPLICA_HOST`` and it will hold the disk images cache under ``/var/lib/one/datastores``.
+It is recommended to add extra disk space in this Host.

 .. _fs_ds_templates: